 If it is severe it can cause issues with fitting reading glasses or sunglasses, bike helmets, and hats.
 In severe cases of plagiocephaly, it may affect the child’s ability to perceive depth correctly, due to one eye being positioned more forward than the other.
 Developmentally, we find they develop a hand preference, prefer to roll over one side and find pushing up into crawling on both arms more challenging.

 How can physiotherapy help?

-I will show and guide you with specific positioning exercises and if there is tightness in your baby’s neck, I will teach you neck stretches.
-This treatment will help remold your baby’s head shape and is most effective if done when the baby is still very young, as the plates in the skull start to fuse from around 9 months of age.
+We will show and guide you with specific positioning exercises and if there is tightness in your baby’s neck, we will teach you neck stretches.
+This treatment will help remold your baby’s head shape and is most effective if done when your baby is still very young, as the plates in their skull start to fuse from around 9 months of age.

 We will also aim to;

 - Improve your child’s ability to turn their head side to side

 - Improve your child’s ability to lift their head up when on their tummy